Meditation is one of the most powerful practices you can add to your life.

 Relax your torso, relax your hips, your thighs, and your lower legs all the way down to your toes.

 Gently allow your body to relax and get into a deep zen state.

 Meditation is a practice in focusing.
-There are many things you can focus your attention on during your meditation, which can make it fun and give you variety to play with over time.
+There are many things you can focus your attention on during your meditation, which can make it fun and give you a variety to play with overtime.
 There are many different ways to meditate.